-The accompanying schedule of expenditures of federal awards (Schedule) includes the federal grant activity of the Newburgh Enlarged City School District(School District), under programs of the federal government for the year ended June 30, 2018.
+The accompanying schedule of expenditures of federal awards (Schedule) includes the federal grant activity of the Newburgh Enlarged City School District (School District), under programs of the federal government for the year ended June 30, 2019.
 The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Because the Schedule presents only a selected portion of the operations of the School District, it is not intended to and does not present the financial position or the respective changes in financial position of the School District.
+Because the Schedule presents only a selected portion of the operations of the School District, it is not intended to and does not present the financial position or the respective changes in financial position of the governmental activities, each major fund, and the aggregate remaining fund information of the School District.